Bård Løken

 Cycling to Torghatten

-In good weather, it’s pleasant to take bicycle ride from Brønnøysund to Torghatten.
-Bike rental is available from the Brønnøysund Tourist Information Office.
+If there’s good weather, it’s pleasant to take a bicycle ride from Brønnøysund to Torghatten.
+If you don’t have a bicycle, there’s bike rental available from the Brønnøysund Tourist Information Office.

 Food and accommodation near Torghatten